 How Do I Solve The “Not Secure” Warning?

-There is no shortcut that will help you avoid this warning.
+No shortcut will help you avoid this warning.
 The only way out is to face the issue head-on by getting an SSL certificate.
 WordPress has been on the frontline urging its users to migrate to HTTPS.
-Pages with forms for users to fill information should be given priority.
+Pages with forms for users to fill in information should be given priority.
 Consider migrating your entire site from HTTP to HTTPS to make it future proof against the impending Red Flag warning that will affect all non-HTTPS websites.Switch to a WordPress Hosting With FREE SSL Certificate

 Depending on your needs, you can pick your preferred level of SSL certificate.
 The 3 levels are: